An AI Co-Data-Scientist for Prioritizing Candidate Biomarkers from Wearable Sensor Data: Conclusion

 \section{Conclusion}

 We present CoDaS, a multi-agent system that coordinates data profiling, literature-grounded hypothesis generation, parallel empirical exploration, adversarial validation, and mechanistic reasoning with human supervision to generate and prioritize digital biomarker candidates from population-scale wearable sensor data.
-Across 9,279 participant-observations spanning mental health and metabolic phenotypes, CoDaS identified composite physiological signatures that complement conventional clinical metrics, each surviving a structured internal validation battery spanning four dimensions and 11 checks.
-CoDaS also achieved competitive performance across six state-of-the-art data science and science discovery benchmarks.
-Three architectural principles were important: separating deterministic computation from generative reasoning to improve reproducibility, using adversarial critic–defender evaluation to reduce tautological leakage, and maintaining human oversight at critical stages.
-Our findings suggest that principled integration of exploratory breadth with scientific rigor is the central bottleneck in digital biomarker science, and that agent systems with human supervision can accelerate this process as wearable health data continues to scale across disease domains and populations.
+Across 9,279 participant-observations spanning mental health and metabolic phenotypes, CoDaS identified composite physiological signatures, each surviving a structured internal validation battery spanning four dimensions and 11 checks.
+These remain candidate associations that are hypothesis-generating and require prospective clinical validation before use in patient care.
+Three architectural principles were important: separating deterministic computation from generative reasoning to improve reproducibility, using adversarial critic-defender evaluation to reduce tautological leakage, and maintaining human oversight at critical stages.
+Our findings suggest that principled integration of exploratory breadth with scientific rigor is a central bottleneck in digital biomarker science, and that agent systems with human supervision can structure and accelerate candidate prioritization as wearable health data continues to scale across disease domains and populations.

+\paragraph{Data availability.} GLOBEM data are available from the original GLOBEM release under the terms specified by the dataset providers.
+WEAR-ME data are available to approved researchers through the access process described in the original WEAR-ME study.
+DWB participant-level data are not publicly available and cannot be redistributed by the authors because they contain sensitive health, wearable, smartphone and survey data subject to participant-consent and institutional data-use restrictions.
+De-identified source data underlying the main figures and tables, the clinician-review instrument, anonymized clinician ratings and benchmark output summaries will be made available to editors and reviewers on request upon publication where permitted by consent and data-use agreements.

+\paragraph{Code availability.} The code for pre-processing, feature construction, validation checks, model evaluation and figure generation will be available from the corresponding authors on reasonable request, subject to institutional, third-party and company restrictions.
+Proprietary model-API integrations and internal infrastructure code cannot be publicly redistributed and are described in the Methods, executable pseudocode, audit logs and benchmark-output summaries.

+\paragraph{AI-use disclosure.} CoDaS is the subject of this study.
+CoDaS-generated reports were treated as experimental outputs and were not accepted as scientific claims without author review, verification and additional analysis.
+The final manuscript was written and approved by the human authors, who take responsibility for its content.
+No AI system is listed as an author.